 - 7.2.
 Cancellation of your access to the Website and/or Webapp may be a result of you disobeying the acceptable use policy as set out in clause 16 below.

 - 7.3.
 You may request that your account with us be cancelled.
-However, you may not receive a refund of any amounts paid if you cancel your use of the Services.
-If you cancel your use of the Services you may still be liable to pay our fees and these Commercial Terms will continue to apply to your use or purchase of our Services, even though you may have subsequently cancelled your account.
+Subject to clause 14, if you cancel your use of the Services you may still be liable to pay our fees and these Commercial Terms will continue to apply to your use or purchase of our Services, even though you may have subsequently cancelled your account.

 - 7.4.
 Importantly, all our rights in respect of the confidentiality undertakings and our limitation of liability as set out below will survive the termination of these Commercial Terms.